elves/elvish/website/ref/language.md

 }
 ```

-Only `try` and `try-block` are required.
-This control structure behaves as
+This control structure behaves as follows:
-follows:

 1. The `try-block` is always executed first.